kaiquelupo/flex-dialpad-addon-plugin-with-sip/README.md

     - REACT_APP_SERVICE_BASE_URL: your Twilio Functions base url (this will be available after you deploy your functions).
 In local development environment, it could be your localhost base url.
     - REACT_APP_TASK_CHANNEL_SID: the voice channel SID
+    - REACT_APP_EXTERNAL_SIP: the SIP endpoint to call when a number with less than 4 digits is added as a external transfer.
+This 4 digits max number should represent your resource number in the other provider and it will replace any placeholder with the format `{{<any_string>}}` in the SIP endpoint.
+    - REACT_APP_SIP_ATTR_\<NAME\>: if you want to add some attributes to the SIP call with variables found inside the Task attributes, you can add as many attributes as you want where `NAME` is the name of the attribute and the value of this environment variable is the task attribute name.
+Remember, every atttribute will be pass through SIP with the `X-` initials.
+    - REACT_APP_EXTERNAL_QUEUES: a list of queue names split by `,`(comma).
+This list is used to redirect transfers meant to TaskQueues with these names to the external SIP address.

   **Note**: Remember that both .env.development and .env.production is for front-end use so do not add any type of key/secret variable to them.
 When developing, the .env.development is used while the .env.production is used when building and deploying the plugin.
 Also, just variables starting with the name *REACT_APP_* will work.

+  **Note about SIP**: by using the SIP transfer, this plugin just implements `COLD` transfer.
+It was more of a project decision than a technical problem because as SIP transfers are going to external infrastructure, it seems a good idea to keep at least on agent in the call if some communication issue happens.

+  **Note about SIP and Workers**: if you want to redirect transfers meant to a worker to a external SIP address, you can add the attribute `external` to the worker with the target resource as value (remember, this value will be added to the REACT_APP_EXTERNAL_SIP address).

 4.  run `npm install`